v8/v8.dev/src/blog/jspi.md

 This example demonstrates that JSPI can be used in some unexpected ways: loading code dynamically seems a long way from creating promises.
 Moreover, there are other ways of dynamically linking WebAssembly modules together; this is not intended to represent the definitive solution to that problem.

 We are definitely looking forward to seeing what you can do with this new capability!
+Join the discussion at the W3C WebAssembly Community Group [repo](https://github.com/WebAssembly/js-promise-integration).

 ## Appendix A: Complete Listing of `badfib`